-HTML5 is a modern, versatile version of HTML that can largely replace flash when it comes to online videos.
+HTML5 is a modern, versatile version of HTML that can largely replace Flash when it comes to online videos.
 You and your MacBook can take advantage of HTML5 as long as you are using the latest version of either Safari or Google Chrome to browse the web.
-Unlike Flash, HTML5 runs productively and efficiently on Macintosh computers, using significantly less system resources and therefore keeping your MacBook cooler and extending its battery life.
+Unlike Flash, HTML5 runs productively and efficiently on Mac computers, using significantly less system resources and therefore keeping your MacBook cooler and extending its battery life.

-Flash content is not just present in online videos & games, but also online advertisements.
-Many of the moving, interactive banner ads you see on the internet are powered by Flash – And, just like Flash video, Flash advertisements will use up significant system resources and therefore cause your Mac to heat up.
-To combat this various Flash-Blocking browser plugins have been created, and if you want to keep your MacBook running as cool as possible it is recommended that you install one.
+Flash content is not just present in online videos and games, but also online advertisements.
+Many of the moving, interactive banner ads you see on the internet are powered by Flash and just like Flash video, Flash advertisements will use up significant system resources and therefore cause your Mac to heat up.
+To combat this various Flash-blocking browser plugins have been created, and if you want to keep your MacBook running as cool as possible it is recommended that you install one.

-Have a look at the upper right hand corner of your screen – Does the magnifying glass icon (spotlight) have a small dot pulsating in it?
+Have a look at the upper right-hand corner of your screen, does the magnifying glass icon (spotlight) have a small dot pulsating in it?
 If so, spotlight is indexing, which will probably cause your MacBook to get up to around 80C (176F).
-Spotlight indexing basically organizes the content of your hard drive so it is easier to find via the spotlight feature – However the task is quite intensive, so you will probably find that your MacBook will heat up.
+Spotlight indexing basically organizes the content of your hard drive so it is easier to find via the spotlight feature.
+However the task is quite intensive, so you will probably find that your MacBook will heat up.
 Indexing will happen once in a while, especially after lots of new data is added to the hard disk.
 It should last for no longer than a few hours, although it depends on how much data is on your hard disk.

 If your MacBook is getting excessively hot as a result of spotlight indexing the best course of action may be to set the computer down on a table/desk, plug it in and leave it turned on for several hours to finish the indexing.
-And note that there currently no ways to stop spotlight from indexing.
+And note that there are currently no ways to stop spotlight from indexing.